puppetlabs/puppet-docs/source/pe/2.0/install_answer_file_reference.markdown

 ### Console Answers

+These answers are only needed if you are installing the console role.

 `q_puppet_enterpriseconsole_httpd_port`
 : **Integer** --- The port on which to serve the console.
 If this is set to 443, you can access the console from a web browser without manually specifying a port.